ENCODE-DCC/snovault/README.rst

         The headers or library files could not be found for zlib, a required dependency when compiling Pillow from source.

-    you mak need to run `CPATH=`xcrun --show-sdk-path`/usr/include pip install -e '.[dev]'` so that zlib headers can be found.
+    you may need to run `CPATH=`xcrun --show-sdk-path`/usr/include pip install -e '.[dev]'` so that zlib headers can be found.

 3. Build Application
     .. code-block:: bash